Water fasting — everything you need to know

 If you are someone who:

-Instead, talk to your medical team (and/or those who support and care about you) about any health goals you have and work together to figure out the right approach for you.
+Instead, talk to your medical team (and those who support and care about you) about any health goals you have and work together to figure out the right approach for you.

 Frequently asked questions about water fasting

-Theoretically, someone can perform water fasting anything from one day up to 40 days.
+Theoretically, someone can perform water fasting anywhere from one day to 40 days.

-However, water fasting beyond a single day should not be undertaken without the support of medical professionals.
+However, water fasting — especially beyond a single day — should not be undertaken without the support of medical professionals.

 You can lose a couple of pounds of weight from water fasting.